 And, with regard to the problem of the ‘Deaf Effect’ response the ‘cave’ ‘prisoners’ would have to reading or hearing about the human condition, Plato then described what occurs when, as summarised in the Encarta Encyclopedia, someone ‘escapes from the cave into the light of day’ and ‘sees for the first time the real world and returns to the cave’ to help the cave prisoners ‘Escape into the sun-filled setting outside the cave [which] symbolizes the transition to the real world…which is the proper object of knowledge’.
 Plato wrote that ‘it would hurt his [the cave’s prisoner’s] eyes and he would turn back and take refuge in the things which he could see [take refuge in all the dishonest, illusionary explanations for human behaviour that we have become accustomed to from human-condition-avoiding, mechanistic science], which he would think really far clearer than the things being shown him.
 And if he were forcibly dragged up the steep and rocky ascent [out of the cave of denial] and not let go till he had been dragged out into the sunlight [shown the truthful, real description of our human condition], the process would be a painful one, to which he would much object, and when he emerged into the light his eyes would be so overwhelmed by the brightness of it that he wouldn’t be able to see a single one of the things he was now told were real.’
 Significantly, Plato then added, ‘Certainly not at first.
 Because he would need to grow accustomed to the light before he could see things in the world outside the cave’.
 Yes, reading and listening to discussion of the human condition can ‘at first’ cause an extreme deaf effect, but that can be overcome by patiently becoming ‘accustomed to the light’.

 Plato went on to also warn that when understanding of the human condition eventually arrives it will not only cause a ‘Deaf Effect’, it will also cause an extremely defensive and angry response in some—writing that some of the ‘cave’ ‘prisoners’ ‘would say that his [the person who attempts to bring understanding to the human condition] visit to the upper world had ruined his sight [they would treat him as mad], and that the ascent [out of the cave] was not worth even attempting.
 And if anyone tried to release them and lead them up, they would kill him if they could lay hands on him’!
-Thankfully, we live in more civilised times, but we in the World Transformation Movement (WTM) have endured years of this vicious, try-to-‘kill him’-type persecution (as documented in the Persecution of the WTM section on our website, and in chapter 6:12 of FREEDOM and F. Essay 56).
+Thankfully, we live in more civilised times, but we in the World Transformation Movement (WTM) have endured years of this vicious, try-to-‘kill him’-type persecution (as documented in the section on our website, and in and ).

 Since it is well known by psychologists that ‘denials fight back with a vengeance when faced with annihilation’, it is not surprising that this most denied and repressed of all truths of the issue of the human condition was going to meet extreme resistance when the real and true analysis of it appeared.
 Additionally, being a scientific insight, this understanding of the human condition has to endure the initial resistance new ideas in science have typically encountered—as playwright George Bernard Shaw pointed out about important breakthrough insights into the nature of our existence, ‘All great truths begin as blasphemies’ (Annajanska, 1919).
 And since there is no greater ‘blasphemy’ to mechanistic science’s established way of thinking (which I will talk more about next) than confronting the human condition, it is not surprising that appreciation and support for this most needed of all scientific breakthroughs was going to take time to build—nevertheless, the scientific establishment, and the establishment in general, needs to support this breakthrough SOON or the human race will become extinct!